openmod/openmod-docs/content/development-guide/permissions.md

 ```

 Let's have a closer look at `CheckPermissionAsync`.
-`CheckPermissionAsync` returns `PermissionGrantResult`, which is a enum with members:
+`CheckPermissionAsync` returns `PermissionGrantResult`, which is an enum with members:

 * Default - The permission is neither explicitly granted nor explicitly denied
 * Grant - The permission was explicitly granted